-To this point you have seen how you can build a model in AIM which captures the details of your manufacturing process.
-You have also seen that this model can be used in the broad areas of capacity engineering, planning and scheduling.
-Now AIM also includes financial modeling capabilities.
+To this point we have demonstrated how to build an AIM model which captures the details of a manufacturing process.
+We have also shown how the AIM model can be used in the broad areas of capacity engineering, planning and scheduling.
+Now we will present AIM's financial modeling capabilities.

-The latest release of AIM, Version 6.0, extends its manufacturing simulation capabilities to include the modeling of manufacturing costs.
+AIM extends its manufacturing simulation capabilities to include the modeling of manufacturing costs.
 This makes great sense.
 An AIM model already captures the details of how parts are processed.
 It is a logical extension to also capture the costs of these operations.

-AIM Version 6.0 modelers can define product costs with simple fill-in-the-blank forms.
+AIM modelers can define product costs with simple fill-in-the-blank forms.
 These costs fall into four general classifications; operating costs, overhead costs, inventory costs, and lateness costs.
 Operating and overhead costs are defined for the resources in your facility - machines, labor, material handling devices.
 Inventory costs are associated with raw material, work-in-process buffers, and finished goods storage.
 Lateness costs are penalties associated with not completing orders on time.

-Separate output reports and graphs are available in Version 6.0 to communicate the outcome of the cost simulation.
-The average operating expense per part, the value of inventory, and total expense incurred are just a sample of the reports and graphs available in Version 6.0.
+Separate output reports and graphs are available to communicate the outcome of the cost simulation.
+The average operating expense per part, the value of inventory, and total expense incurred are just a sample of the reports and graphs available.
 Utilizing the custom reporting of FACTOR/AIM it is possible to generate cash flow reports and pro forma income statements from the model.